zentrocdot/sd-webui-adjust_lora_filename/README.md

 <p align="justify">As I have already written at another place, there is a problem if the LoRA file name without extension is different from the output name in the LoRA file itself.
 The name in the expression in a Prompt can be different from the stored file name.
 That can be irritating.
 The task of this <i>Extension</i> is to eliminate the difference.</p>

+## Background

+<p align="justify">A .safetensors files consist of a header and a binary part with the tensors.
+In the header there may be most of the time metadata.
+One tag of these metadata specifies the output filename.
+If the filename is not changed the output filename is equal to the filename.</p>

 ## What the Extension Does

 <p align="justify">One can select a LoRA file from a dropdown menu.
 Sorting is possible in alphabetical forward and backward direction.
 The selected filename without extension is shown in a textbox on the left side.
 The output filename from the metadata is shown in a textbox on the right side.
 In parallel the JSON data is shown in textbox underneath.
 After clicking the Adjust button, the <i>Extension</i> tries to change the metadata tag, which is responsible for the output filename.
 Afterwards one can check clicking on the Update button, if the operation was successful.</p>